Prof. Dr. Peter Kloppenburg

 Important components of the control system that regulates body weight and energy balance is formed by small neuronal networks located in the hypothalamus.
 These control circuits adjust food intake and energy expenditure according to the needs of the organism and the availability of fuel sources in the periphery of the body.
 Mismatch between energy intake and expenditure can cause metabolic disorders including obesity and type 2 diabetes mellitus, whose prevalence is increasing in western societies.
 To better understand and counteract obesity and associated metabolic disorders, increasing efforts are being made to define the control mechanisms that regulate body weight and energy homeostasis.

 Our research focuses on neuromodulation and the question of how plasticity of the neurocircuits in control of energy homeostasis is regulated on the cellular and molecular level on short time scales and during the lifespan.
 In this context, we are especially interested in the biophysical mechanisms that determine neuronal excitability and synaptic plasticity.
 The aim of our studies is to understand how the modulation of intrinsic and synaptic properties of single neurons (or groups of neurons) regulate the function of complex neuronal systems and ultimately control the (feeding) behavior of an organism.

 3. Possible projects:

-- Integration of multiple extracellular signals in single hypothalamus neurons
+- Integration of multiple input signals by single neurons

 - Intracellular Ca2+dynamics as a key regulator for neuronal excitability

-- Intracellular Ca2+handling as target for metabolic modulation
+- Intracellular Ca2+ handling as target for metabolic modulation on different time scales

 4. Applied Methods and model organisms: